Esteban-Jr/Battleship/README.md

 - To make a guess, you will be asked for a row number followed by a column letter (e.g., 1 A), this system enables you to aim at precise grid locations for your shots.

 ![Are you ready?](/assets/images/start_game.png)

+### User Input: Are you ready to start the game?

+Before the game begins, you'll be asked a question: "Are you ready to start the game?".
+You have to respond "yes" or "no":

+- If you type "yes," the game will start, and you'll move to the gameplay screen where you can begin guessing the positions of the enemy ships
+- If you type "no", the system will display "Exiting the game.
+See you next time!" and the game will end